adamlg/chatterbox-deploy/README.md

  * [ ] Run jshint before deployment -- if jshint fails, the build process should exit
  * [ ] Run your Mocha tests before deployment -- if any tests fail, the build process should exit

 When you're done, you will have programmed a hierarchy of tasks that can be run with a single command.
-Run `grunt deploy` to build and host your app on a local dev server, and run `grunt deploy --prod` when you're ready to push up to the production server
+Run `grunt deploy` to build and host your app on a local dev server, and run `grunt deploy --prod` when you're ready to push up to the production server (Heroku)

 ## Extra Credit

-## Refactor your database
+### Refactor your database

 In the previous sprint, our shortened links were stored using sqlite, a server-less database engine.
 Sqlite is great for development, but it's not well suited for well-trafficked production sites for [various reasons](http://stackoverflow.com/questions/913067/sqlite-as-a-production-database-for-a-low-traffic-site).
 You will find all tests are in pending state.
 They are all written for MongoDB.
-Before starting on your mongo refactor, remove 'x' from each `describe` block.
+Before starting on your mongo refactor, remove 'x' from each describe block.

   * [ ] Refactor the app to use MongoDB/Mongoose, and run it locally.
 A lot of the code written in Shortly-Angular can be used in this sprint.
   * [ ] Normally you would need to go to MongoLab to setup a free MongoDB account, but that requires a credit card to signup.
-Use this link as your database `mongodb://home:test@ds059821.mongolab.com:59821/heroku_app35427496`
+Instead, use this link for your database `mongodb://home:test@ds059821.mongolab.com:59821/heroku_app35427496`
   * [ ] Refactor your database code to handle both environments--if you're running the app locally, it should connect to a local database, and when you navigate to your deployed site, it should connect to your hosted Mongo instance